Sphere packing: Classification and terminology

-A lattice arrangement (commonly called a regular arrangement) is one in which the centers of the spheres form a very symmetric pattern which needs only n vectors to be uniquely defined (in n-dimensional Euclidean space).
-Lattice arrangements are periodic.
-Arrangements in which the spheres do not form a lattice (often referred to as irregular) can still be periodic, but also aperiodic (properly speaking non-periodic) or random.
-Because of their high degree of symmetry, lattice packings are easier to classify than non-lattice ones.
-Periodic lattices always have well-defined densities.
+A lattice arrangement (commonly called a regular arrangement) is one in which the points of the lattice form a very symmetric pattern that, in n-dimensional Euclidean space, needs only n vectors to be defined.
+Lattice arrangements are periodic, and have the property that when the lattice is translated (moved) so that one point is placed where another was, the arrangement is the same as before.
+Arrangements in which the points do not form a lattice can still be periodic, but also aperiodic, which includes random arrangements.
+Lattice packings are easier to classify than those that are not lattices due to their high degree of symmetry.
+Periodic lattices have well-defined densities.

 Regular packing

 Dense packing

 In three-dimensional Euclidean space, the densest packing of equal spheres is achieved by a family of structures called close-packed structures.
 One method for generating such a structure is as follows.
 Consider a plane with a compact arrangement of spheres on it.
 Call it A. For any three neighbouring spheres, a fourth sphere can be placed on top in the hollow between the three bottom spheres.
 If we do this for half of the holes in a second plane above the first, we create a new compact layer.
-There are two possible choices for doing this, call them B and C. Suppose that we chose B. Then one half of the hollows of B lies above the centers of the balls in A and one half lies above the hollows of A which were not used for B. Thus the balls of a third layer can be placed either directly above the balls of the first one, yielding a layer of type A, or above the holes of the first layer which were not occupied by the second layer, yielding a layer of type C. Combining layers of types A, B, and C produces various close-packed structures.
+There are two possible choices for doing this, call them B and C. Suppose that we chose B. Then one half of the hollows of B lies above the centres of the balls in A and one half lies above the hollows of A that were not used for B. Thus the balls of a third layer can be placed either directly above the balls of the first one, yielding a layer of type A, or above the holes of the first layer that were not occupied by the second layer, yielding a layer of type C. Combining layers of types A, B, and C produces various close-packed structures.